 Horsing Around With Art

 Each year the Kentucky Derby Museum sponsors a student art comptition for students in Jefferson County to showcase their talents and celebrate the Kentucky Derby.
-More information about the 2015 competition coming soon.
+The HAWA exhibit for 2015 opens January 19th and ends February 15th.
+Click here for more information.

 After-School Programs for Daisies, Brownies, Juniors, Cadets and Senior Girl Scouts.